 The Tritanium PL Cage received 510(k) clearance from the U.S. Food & Drug Administration in November 2015 for use in skeletally mature patients with degenerative disc disease, as well as Grade I spondylolisthesis and degenerative scoliosis.
 Degenerative disc disease is defined as back pain originating in the disc with degeneration of the disc confirmed by history and radiographic studies.

-For more information contact Cookeville Regional Medical Center’s physician referral line at 931-783-2571.
+For more information call Cookeville Regional Medical Center’s physician locator line at 931-783-2571.